-- Gaining a deeper understanding of the fundamental components of clinical and translational research
+- Gaining a deeper understanding of the fundamental concepts of clinical and translational research

 |Online course that offers an overview of clinical research and the T spectrum.||Fundamentals of Clinical and Translational Research (FaCToR)|

 FaCToR offers an overview of the concepts of clinical/translational research through the dynamic and interactive medium of online learning.
-As a selected participant of this online course, you will learn about the spectrum of clinical and translational research that begins with first-in-human studies and concludes with healthcare interventions implemented on a population level.
+As a selected participant of this online course, you will learn about the spectrum of clinical and translational research from first-in-human studies to healthcare interventions implemented on a population level.

 In addition, participants will engage with colleagues, teaching fellows, and faculty through online discussion and other media.